IIT-EnergySystemModels/openTEPES/doc/md/Projects.md

   [S. Lumbreras](https://www.iit.comillas.edu/people/slumbreras), [L. Olmos](https://www.iit.comillas.edu/people/olmos), [A. Ramos](https://www.iit.comillas.edu/people/aramos)

   > It will update, upgrade, and fully open six IAMs that are emblematic in scientific and policy processes, improving their sectoral and technological detail, spatiotemporal resolution, and geographic granularity.
-  > It will further enhance modelling capacity to assess the feasibility and desirability of Paris-compliant mitigation pathways, their interplay with adaptation, circular economy, and other SDGs,
+  > It will further enhance modeling capacity to assess the feasibility and desirability of Paris-compliant mitigation pathways, their interplay with adaptation, circular economy, and other SDGs,
   > their distributional and equity effects, and their resilience to extremes, as well as robust risk management and investment strategies.
-In this project openTEPES is connected with [GCAM-Europe](https://github.com/bc3LC-GCAMEurope/gcam-core), [OMNIA](https://github.com/CLIMATE-DIAMOND/OMNIA) and [OPEN-PROM](https://github.com/e3modelling/OPEN-PROM).
+In this project openTEPES is connected with [GCAM-Europe](https://github.com/bc3LC-GCAMEurope/gcam-core), [OMNIA](https://github.com/CLIMATE-DIAMOND/OMNIA) and [OPEN-PROM](https://github.com/e3modeling/OPEN-PROM).

 ```{image} ../img/DIAMOND_prj.jpg
 :align: center